Menu

 • Arriving 30 minutes late every day is the same as being absent for 18 days a year.

-If your child attends school they are more likely to succeed
+If your child attends school on time they will feel more settled each day and are more likely to succeed.

 BUT REMEMBER – “IT IS ALWAYS BETTER TO BE LATE THAN NOT TO ARRIVE AT ALL”.